xtuml/bridgepoint/doc-internal/notes/1_github_nightly_build_dnt.md

 TODO - remove old build server stuff from bp.core/tools
 TODO - update build scripts to pull(/update) from SVN with every build
 TODO - clean up TODOs in build scripts
+TODO - get rid of xmiexport plugin and references to it in the code

 9. Work Required
 ----------------